samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Here, you can see that you are defining the `submitAnswer` method that will issue the requests to the backend API (with the user's ID Token), and that you are defining a method called `refreshQuestion`.
 This method will refresh the contents of the question in two situations, on the first time React is rendering this component (`componentDidMount`) and right after the backend API respond to the POST request of the `submitAnswer` method.

 That's it!
 You just finished developing your first React application.
 Now, you can go to [`http://localhost:3000/`](http://localhost:3000/) and start testing your full React app.
-After signing in, you will be able to ask questions and you will be able to answer them as well.
+After signing in, you will be able to ask questions, and you will be able to answer them as well.
 How cool is that?

 ![Creating and securing your first React application](https://cdn.auth0.com/blog/react-tutorial/creating-your-first-react-app.png)